Dolly (Fauré)

 The Dolly Suite, Op.
 56, is a collection of pieces for piano duet by Gabriel Fauré.
 It consists of six short pieces written or revised between 1893 and 1896, to mark the birthdays and other events in the life of the daughter of the composer's mistress, Emma Bardac.

 An orchestral version of the suite was scored in 1906 by Henri Rabaud, and has, like the original piano duet version, been the subject of many recordings.
 The best-known section of the suite, the Berceuse, has been arranged for several combinations of instruments.
 In the United Kingdom it became famous as the play-out tune to the BBC radio programme Listen with Mother.

-The suite, consisting of six short pieces, each with its own title: Berceuse, Mi-a-ou, Le jardin de Dolly, Kitty-valse, Tendresse, and Le pas espagnol.
+The suite consists of six short pieces, each with its own title: Berceuse, Mi-a-ou, Le jardin de Dolly, Kitty-valse, Tendresse, and Le pas espagnol.
 The complete suite takes about fifteen minutes to perform.

 Analysis

 Fauré wrote or revised the pieces between 1893 and 1896, for Régina-Hélène Bardac (1892–1985), known to her family as Dolly (she was later to become Madame Gaston de Tinan), the young daughter of the singer Emma Bardac, with whom Fauré had a long-running affair.
 He was in the practice of sending pieces of music, in manuscript, to mark Dolly's birthdays and other family occasions.

 In a marked departure from his customary practice, Fauré gave each of the six movements a descriptive, sometimes whimsical, title.
 Ordinarily he disliked fanciful titles for musical pieces, and maintained that he would not use even such generic titles as "barcarolle" unless his publishers insisted upon them.
 His son Philippe recalled, "he would far rather have given his Nocturnes, Impromptus, and even his Barcarolles the simple title Piano Piece no. so-and-so".